spotlightpa/poor-richard/content/news/2022-01-24-SPLDEADLINE.md

 ## What is the status of the congressional map?

-The state Senate is poised to take a final vote on the congressional map today.
+The state Senate took a <a href="https://www.spotlightpa.org/news/2022/01/pennsylvania-redistricting-congressional-map-final-passage-tom-wolf/">final vote on the congressional map Monday</a>, passing it 29-20.

-If the map is passed without any adjustments, it will be sent to Gov. Tom Wolf’s desk for consideration.
-Wolf has said he would veto the map in its current form unless there are significant improvements to its partisan fairness.
+It will now be sent to Gov. Tom Wolf for consideration.
+The Democrat has said he would veto the map in its current form.

-If there are amendments to the map, it will be sent back to the House for approval before going to Wolf.

-If Wolf vetoes the map, legislators will be directed to start the process over again.
-However, the courts are likely to step in before this occurs.

-Commonwealth Court has set a Jan.
-30 deadline for Wolf and the GOP-controlled legislature to finish the map, or it will take over.
+It’s likely the state courts will pick the final map.
+Commonwealth Court previously said it would take over the process if Wolf and the GOP-controlled legislature failed to reach an agreement by Jan.
+30.

 Parties approved by the court — including Wolf, the top Republicans and Democrats in the legislature, and groups of concerned citizens — have until the end of Jan.
 24 to submit up to two proposed maps.
 Commonwealth Court will hold hearings on Thursday and Friday to consider them and could pick a map as soon as this weekend.